 See my Northern Beaches post for more info on Palm Beach and other nearby beaches.

 Where To Stay In Sydney

 I always recommend booking an Airbnb and experiencing a place like a local, and my advice is no different for Sydney.
-Sign up using this link and get $40 off your first booking!
+Sign up to Airbnb using this link and get $40 off your first booking.

 If you’re a babe on a budget, I can recommend Bounce hostel near Central Station: it’s centrally located, modern, clean, and has a rad rooftop with hammocks.
 Alternatively, the view from the Sydney Harbour YHA rooftop can’t be beat (though you’ll pay a bit more for the privilege if you stay here).